-Nationwide, the Uniform Crime Reports (UCR) for 2018 note that there were 38 known offenders who committed offenses with Anti-Male/Anti-Female motivations.
-There were 180 known offenders who committed offenses with Anti-Transgender/Anti-Gender Non-Conforming motivations.
+Nationwide, the Uniform Crime Reports (UCR) for 2019 note that there were 67 known offenders who committed offenses with Anti-Male/Anti-Female motivations.
+There were 233 known offenders who committed offenses with Anti-Transgender/Anti-Gender Non-Conforming motivations.
 However, it is unknown how many states currently have these laws.
-Per FDLE's statewide UCR, in 2018, there were 11 offenses motivated by Anti-Lesbian, Gay, Bisexual, Transgender (Mixed Group), with 6 arrests, and one offense based on mental disabilities, with no arrests.
+Per FDLE's statewide UCR, in 2019, there were 8 offenses motivated by Anti-Lesbian, Gay, Bisexual, Transgender (Mixed Group), with 3 arrests, and no offenses based on mental disabilities.
 There were no offenses based on physical disabilities.
-Also per FDLE's Computerized Criminal History (CCH) files, in FY 18-19, there were 4 arrests, with adjudication withheld for a 3rd degree felony under s.
+Also per FDLE's Computerized Criminal History (CCH) files, in FY 19-20, there were 5 arrests and no convictions under s.
 775.085, F.S., with arrests possibly overlapping with UCR.
+In FY 18-19, there were four arrests and one conviction under this statute.
 There were no arrests under s.
 775.0863, F.S. and nobody has been sentenced for evidencing prejudice during an offense against someone with a mental or physical disability.
 However, since these statutes reclassify felonies, such acts might not be captured in the initial arrest.

 Since July 1, 2012 there have been 3 adjudications withheld for 3rd degree felonies under s.
-775.085, F.S., and one 1st degree misdemeanor guilty conviction.
-Per DOC, in FY 18-19, there were no new commitments for a misdemeanor that was elevated to a felony by this statute.
+775.085, F.S., and one 1st degree misdemeanor guilty conviction and one 3rd degree felony conviction.
+Per DOC, in FY 18-19 and FY 19-20, there were no new commitments for a misdemeanor that was elevated to a felony by this statute.
 Furthermore, DOC does not have data available on those felonies that were increased due to this statute.